 PRF stands for Platelet-Rich Fibrin.
 It starts with a simple blood draw from your arm.
 That blood goes into a centrifuge, a machine that spins it fast to separate the healing parts from the rest.

 What comes out is a gel-like substance packed with platelets, growth factors, and fibrin.
-Your body’s own healing cells, concentrated into a powerful little injection.
+These are your body’s own healing cells, concentrated into a powerful little injection.
 That PRF is then injected directly into the painful areas around your jaw joint.

 How PRF Targets the Root of Your Jaw Pain